Person looking at phone

 Taking a step back from all our hyper-stimulating tech allows us to relax, recharge and increase our motivation for less stimulating activities.

-One tiny thing to do now: Plan a 1-day digital detox sometime in the next month.
+One option: Plan a 1-day digital detox sometime in the next month.

 11. Create a pact